mre/endler.dev/content/2025/repeat-yourself/index.md

 And removing the *wrong* abstraction is hard, because now the data flow depends on it.

 We also tend to fall in love with our own abstractions because they took time and effort to create.
-This makes us reluctant to discard them even when they no longer fit the problem -- it's a sunk cost fallacy.
+This makes us reluctant to discard them even when they no longer fit the problem—it's a sunk cost fallacy.

 It gets worse when other programmers start to depend on it, too.
 Then you have to be careful about changing it, because it might break other parts of the codebase.